Extending fibre nonlinear interference power modelling to account for general dual-polarisation 4D modulation formats: PSD of the first-order NLI for periodic transmitted signals

-represents the so-called $n$th order term of the expansion.
 In the following theorem, we present the expressions for $\boldsymbol{E}_0(f,z),$ and $\boldsymbol{E}_1(f,z),$ when a multiple fibre span system like the one in Fig.~\ref{fig:system_model} is considered.
 These expressions are well-known in the literature (see, e.g., \cite{Vannucci2002}).
-Nevertheless, we present a proof in Appendix \ref{app:theoRP} for completeness.
+Nevertheless, we present the proof in Appendix \ref{app:theoRP} for completeness.

 \begin{theorem}[First-order frequency-domain RP solution for a multi-span fibre system] Let $\boldsymbol{E}(f,z)$ be the solution in frequency-domain of the Manakov equation for the system in Fig.~\ref{fig:system_model} with initial condition at distance $z=0$ given by the transmitted signal $\boldsymbol{E}(f,0)$.
-Then, the first-order RP solution after $N_s$ spans $\boldsymbol{E}(f,N_sL_s)$ is given by
+Then, the first-order RP solution after $N_s$ spans $\boldsymbol{E}(f,N_s,L_s)$ is given by

 where the zeroth-order term is given by

 and the first-order term is

 with